How Vibration Amplification Works: Phase, Pyramids

 Step 2 — Why Phase Encodes Motion

 The connection between phase and displacement comes from a well-established result in signal processing called the Fourier shift theorem.
-It states that shifting a signal in space is equivalent to adding a linear ramp to its phase in frequency space.
+It states that shifting a signal in space is equivalent to adding a constant to its phase in frequency space.
 In plain terms: if the pattern captured by a filter at a given scale and orientation moves by a small distance, the phase of the corresponding complex pyramid coefficient changes by an amount proportional to that distance.
 Measuring the change in phase is equivalent to measuring displacement — without computing optical flow, and without explicitly tracking any point.

 The practical consequence is significant.
 The pyramid coefficients can detect motion far smaller than a single pixel in the image.
 Displacements of a fraction of a pixel — corresponding to physical surface movements in the range of tens of micrometres at normal working distances — produce measurable phase changes in the pyramid subbands.
 This is the sub-pixel sensitivity that makes it possible to amplify vibrations that are genuinely invisible in the raw video.